Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 \subsection{Product formulas and (almost) freely generated rings}

-In this section, we will show how both specializations of $t$, and a modification of the integrand lead to product formulas for the Macdonald index.
-In both cases, the resulting index only receives contributions from operators in the $S_2$ multiplet, strengthening the observations of the previous section.
+In this section, we will show how certain specializations of $t$, and a modification of the integrand in \eqref{eq:mcd-index-su2-n=4-red}, lead to product formulas for the Macdonald index.
+In both cases, the resulting index only receives non--trivial contributions from operators in the $S_2$ multiplet, strengthening the observations of the previous section.

-The basic mechanism by which the Macdonald index turns into a product formula is the result of an elementary property of basic hypergeometric series:
+The basic mechanism by which the Macdonald index turns into a product formula follows from an elementary property of basic hypergeometric series:

 when $a_i=1$, for some $i$, as is easily seen from its definition \eqref{eq:defn-basic-hyper}.
 It follows immediately that the expression on the third line of \eqref{eq:ressum-mcd-index-su2-n=4-2} reduces for $t=q^{\frac{1}{2}}$ to\footnote{This can also be derived from the first line when making use of the $q$-Gauss sum \eqref{eq:q-gauss}.}